Inflation, migration boost assessed valuations, property taxes on Treasure Coast, Okeechobee

-STUART, Martin County — Communities across the Treasure Coast and Okeechobee County are seeing increases in property tax and even non-ad valorem taxes due to inflation and migration into South Florida.
+STUART, Fla. — Communities across the Treasure Coast and Okeechobee County are seeing increases in property tax and even non-ad valorem taxes due to inflation and migration into South Florida.

 The rising costs are prompting calls from citizens, pleading for an end to the rate hikes.

-On Aug.
-24, residents in Okeechobee rallied at the Commission meeting to voice their opinions against two special assessments that would raise the rate of waste collection and EMS services by $60 per household each.
+Residents in Okeechobee rallied at an Aug.
+24 commission meeting to voice their opinions against two special assessments that would raise the rate of waste collection and emergency services by $60 per household each.

 "You have these increases going up, people have had to make some drastic drastic changes," Chuck Dale, who is on a retired fixed income, said.